Azure/azure-powershell/src/Peering/Peering/help/Get-AzPeeringServicePrefix.md

 Type                  : Microsoft.Peering/peeringServices/prefixes
 ```

-Gets a specific prefixe for a peering service by resource id.
+Gets a specific prefix for a peering service by resource id.

 ## PARAMETERS